 Group VMware ESXi hosts into resource clusters to segregate the computing needs of different business units.
 VMware vSphere clusters allow you to:

 Balance computing capacity by cluster to deliver optimized performance for hosts and virtual machines.
-VMware vSphere Distributed Resource Scheduler (DRS) is a feature included in the vSphere Enterprise and Enterprise Plus editions.
+VMware vSphere Distributed Resource Scheduler (DRS) is a feature included in the vSphere Enterprise Plus and vSphere with Operation Management Enterprise Plus editions.
 Using DRS, you can:

-Optimize power consumption dynamically within a vSphere cluster with VMware vSphere Distributed Power Management (DPM), also included in vSphere Enterprise and Enterprise Plus editions.
+Optimize power consumption dynamically within a vSphere cluster with VMware vSphere Distributed Power Management (DPM), which is also included in vSphere Enterprise Plus and vSphere with Operation Management Enterprise Plus editions.
 When demand for resources is low, DPM places hosts in standby mode and when demand is high, DPM powers on enough hosts to manage that demand and keep your services available.
 Dynamic power management with DPM allows you to:

 When you power on a virtual machine in a cluster, DRS places it on an appropriate host or generates a recommendation, depending on the automation level you choose.
-Automation levels, also known as migration thresholds, range from conservative—VMware vCenter will only apply recommendations that satisfy cluster constraints such as host affinity rules or maintenance—to aggressive—vCenter applies DRS recommendations that provide even a slight improvement to the cluster’s overall load balance.
+Automation levels, also known as migration thresholds, range from conservative to aggressive.
+VMware vCenter will only apply recommendations that satisfy cluster constraints such as host affinity rules or maintenance.
+It applies DRS recommendations that can provide even a slight improvement to the cluster’s overall load balance.
 DRS offers five automation levels to fit your needs on a per cluster basis.

 DRS spreads the virtual machine workloads across vSphere hosts inside a cluster and monitors available resources for you.
 Based on your automation level, DRS will migrate (VMware vSphere vMotion) virtual machines to other hosts within the cluster to maximize performance.

-DRS speeds up the VMware vSphere Update Manager remediation process by determining the optimum number of hosts that can enter maintenance mode simultaneously, based on current cluster conditions and demands.
+DRS accelerates the VMware vSphere Update Manager remediation process by determining the optimum number of hosts that can enter maintenance mode simultaneously, based on current cluster conditions and demands.